g-plane/wasm-language-tools/docs/config/format.md

 However, if you're using the formatter as a Rust crate, type structures are different.
 For more details, please refer to the [API documentation](https://docs.rs/wat_formatter/latest/wat_formatter/config/index.html).

+This page only shows basic options.
+For detailed options, please refer to their specific pages.

 ## `printWidth`

 > default: `80`